codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 In the Environments dashboard, you get both visibility into applications running in different Environments, detailed information on each application, and the ability to sync, refresh, and perform other actions for the application.

 ### Filter applications in Environments by health status
 Quickly filter applications within an environment by health status.
-For a description, see [Health status for application resources]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#health-status-for-application-resources).
+For health status descriptions, see [Health status for application resources]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#health-status-for-application-resources).

 1. In the Codefresh UI, from the Ops in the sidebar, select [**Environments**](https://g.codefresh.io/2.0/environments?view=compact){:target="\_blank"}.
 1. From any Environment, click the Health status or statuses by which to filter.